 Upon completion of this course, you will have the ability to understand the basic implications of the following key concepts:

-Monetary policy and interest rates, inflation targets, deflation trap, zero lower bound
+- Monetary policy (conventional and unconventional), inflation targets, zero lower bound

-Michael Haliassos, PhD, Chair of Macroeconomics and Finance at Goethe University, is Founding Director of the CEPR Network on Household Finance, and Research Fellow of CEPR and of NETSPAR.
+Michael Haliassos, Chair of Macroeconomics and Finance at Goethe University, is Founding Director of the CEPR Network on Household Finance, and Research Fellow of CEPR and of NETSPAR.
 He has been advisor to the European Central Bank on the Household Finances and Consumption Survey since its inception in 2006; and consultant to ESMA on Investor Protection (2015-17).
 He was two-term Director of the Center for Financial Studies (2010-15) and Founding Director of SAFE (2013-15).
-Michael received a B.A. from Cambridge and a Ph.D. from Yale (1987) under the supervision of Nobel Laureates James Tobin and William Nordhaus.
-His research focuses on Household Finance, where he has been among the early contributors and which he reviewed in the 2021 Journal of Economic Literature.
-His papers have appeared in leading international journals, including the Review of Financial Studies, Journal of Monetary Economics, Management Science, the Review of Economics and Statistics, the International Economic Review, the Economic Journal, and the Review of Finance.
-He was recently honored with the 2021 RFS Hillcrest Prize for Best Behavioral Finance Paper.
-He has received numerous teaching prizes, including several for the PTMF course Economics, a 6CP version of this elective.
+Michael Haliassos received a B.A. from Cambridge and a Ph.D. from Yale under the supervision of Nobel Laureates James Tobin and William Nordhaus.
+He was among the early researchers in Household Finance, that he reviewed Journal of Economic Literature 2021.
+His papers have appeared in leading journals, including the Review of Financial Studies, Journal of Monetary Economics, Management Science, the Review of Economics and Statistics, the International Economic Review, and the Economic Journal.
+He recently received the 2021 RFS Hillcrest Prize for Best Behavioral Finance Paper.

 Course materials will be provided in electronic form.